magician11/people-directory/README.md

 # A people directory app

-Users can be searched for and added.
+People can be viewed, searched for and added.

-An app for a directory of people using React.
+Built on ReactJS, Bootstrap and all data is stored in Firebase.